 Mix the sugar water together and set it aside.
 After the last blanching of the lemon strips, add the strips back into the empty saucepan.

-Adding the Candied to Lemon Peel
+Simmer the Lemon Peel

 FAQ's